stephenbeese/Snooker-Hall-Booking-System/README.md

 - The home page includes a Google Maps API to show the user the location of the club.
 This is useful to the user as they can see exactly where the club is and how to get there.
 It gives the user a more visual representation of the club's location.

 #### **Cloudinary**
 - Cloudinary is used to store the images for the booking app.
 The Admin has a cloudinary field in the GameTable model where they can add an image to correspond with the the table they are uploading.
-This is easily updated or changed in the admin pannel
+These images are easily updated or removed in the admin pannel.

 #### **Close tables for maintenance**
 - The admin has the ability to give the tables in the GameTable model a status of 'Working' or 'Maintenance'.
 Doing this makes the table unable to be booked while the table has a status of 'Maintenance'.